TrueCP6/PolyPack/README.md

 PolyPack is a server modpack which is made to be played with a 1.16.4 vanilla client.

-It aims to add as much quality modded content as possible to the server and currently adds new biomes, structures, tools, weapons, blocks and a new dimension.
+It aims to add as much quality modded content as possible and currently adds new biomes, structures, tools, weapons, blocks and dimensions.

 PolyPack **does not replace** any vanilla content.